 While the MU6300 does have the ability to support HDR content, its capabilities in that sense are limited.
 So, unlike the M55, it doesn’t come with local dimming technology or a wide range of color.
 It does come with 4K color drive technology, which allows it to deliver vibrant and lifelike colors, and it is better than the M55 is at upscaling lower-resolution content.
 Gamers and other individuals who consume fast-moving content will love the MU6300’s low input lag and its ability to play such content with great clarity.
 It also comes with a built-in tuner, which the M55 does not have.

 The MU6300 uses Samsung’s Tizen as its smart platform.
 It’s easy to navigate, with most features being accessible from the home menu.
 The remote comes with a microphone that allows you to search for content and control the TV’s settings without having to navigate to the television's interface.
 There is screen mirroring from the TV to your smartphone and tablet and vice versa.
 A full web browser is also available, so you can shop and do other online browsing without switching devices.
-You can purchase the MU6300 for around $800, and it comes with a 12-month warranty on parts and labor.
+It comes with a 12-month warranty on parts and labor.

 Pros & Cons: